dfreeman/ember-cli-node-assets/README.md

 **NOTE**: as of ember-cli@2.15, it's now possible to [`app.import()` files directly from `node_modules`](https://emberjs.com/blog/2017/09/01/ember-2-15-released.html#toc_app-import-files-within-node_modules).
 In combination with the introduction of [custom import transforms](https://emberjs.com/blog/2017/10/11/ember-2-16-released.html#toc_changes-in-ember-cli-2-16) in 2.16, this addon is now mostly obsolete.

-The primary remaining use case here is for addon authors: if you wish to support consumers using older versions of ember-cli, ember-cli-node-assets continues to provider a way to do so without having to worry too much about the specifics.
+The primary remaining use case here is for addon authors: if you wish to support consumers using older versions of ember-cli, ember-cli-node-assets continues to provide a way to do so without having to worry too much about the specifics.

 ## Goals